Check out this video on Building strength and power!

 And finally, when your goal is the development of muscle endurance, you want even less rest.
 This encourages the development of the oxidative potential of your slow-twitch muscle fibers, which are important for muscle endurance.

 A well-rounded resistance training program for an MMA fighter should focus on the development muscle endurance, muscle strength, and muscle power, and to a lesser extent, muscular hypertrophy.

 And just like training load, repetitions, and training volume, the amount of rest you take between sets should be manipulated across your fight plan.
 This might involve manipulating your rest periods on monthly, weekly, and perhaps a daily basis, and this should be done according to the phase of the fight plan that you’re in.
 For example, some phases of your fight plan will call for a few weeks of muscle endurance training featuring 2-3 sets and a rest period in the 30 s range, followed by a few weeks of hypertrophy training featuring 3-6 sets and rest periods in the 30 s to 90 s range.
 Knowing when and by how much to manipulate training volume takes knowledge and experience.
-If you’re looking for help, consider The MMA Training Bible’s Peak Performance guide, which removes a lot of the guesswork.
+If you’re looking for help, consider The MMA Training Bible’s training programs, which removes a lot of the guesswork.
 We’ll take you through the step-by-step process to create your own plan, and we’ll provide guidance on everything from organizing your fight calendar to programming recovery workouts.
-Click here to learn more about our online training programs.

 So that’s it for this article, and our series on resistance training.
 I hope you now have a good understanding of how to choose the correct rest, and everything else related to building muscle endurance, strength and power.